Ruth Wood, Countess of Halifax

 Ruth Alice Hannah Mary Wood, Countess of Halifax (née Primrose, 18 April 1916 – 31 August 1989), was a British racehorse owner.
 She was one of the first three women to be elected as a member of the Jockey Club in December 1977, alongside her half-sister Priscilla Hastings and Helen Johnson Houghton.

-She was the only child of Neil Primrose, son of Archibald Primrose, 5th Earl of Rosebery, and his wife, Lady Victoria Stanley, the third child of Edward Stanley, 17th Earl of Derby.
+She was the only child of Neil Primrose, son of the former Prime Minister Archibald Primrose, 5th Earl of Rosebery, and his wife, Lady Victoria Stanley, the third child of Edward Stanley, 17th Earl of Derby.
 Lady Victoria married Primrose on 7 April 1915, but he died in Palestine in 1917.
-His widow remarried in 1919, to Malcolm Bullock, who was a Conservative MP from 1923 to 1953 and who became a baronet in 1954.
+His widow remarried in 1919 to Malcolm Bullock, who was a Conservative MP from 1923 to 1953 and who became a baronet in 1954.
 Ruth's half-sister Priscilla was born in 1920, but Lady Victoria Bullock was killed in an accident while hunting with the Quorn in 1927.
 She left her elder daughter a collection of paintings of racehorses by George Stubbs.

 Ruth Primrose married Charles Wood in 1936 and became Countess of Halifax after the death of her father-in-law in 1959, when her husband inherited the earldom.